-FOR EDUCATORS AND OFFICIALS OF HIGHER INSTITUTES OF PHYSICAL EDUCATION
+FOR EDUCATORS OF HIGHER INSTITUTES OF PHYSICAL EDUCATION

 The educational aspects of Olympism and the Olympic Movement are examined as is the humanistic and cultural significance of sport and its contribution to modern society.
 Practical and culturally relevant teaching methods are sought and discussed in order to promote healthy sport practices and Olympic Ideals, among the youth of the world.